sassoftware/sas-viya-programming/communities/SAS/JES_ApiActionProc/README.md

 ### Example #2: Using Viya Procedures to Retrieve Additional Details About a Visual Analytics Report Data Source(s):

-Did you know that JES developers can also make use of the Viya procedures?
-In this example, we will be using a Viya procedure to add additional functionality to the example from above.
-Specifically, we will add an additional prompt to the user interface asking the user if they would like to retrieve cardinality information for the report's datasets that are currently loaded into memory.
-If the user chooses to do this, the program will then run PROC CARDINALITY and return the results at the bottom of the output!
-The completed application will look like this:

 This Repo's second example example add additional functionality to the example from above.
+The following features are included in this example:

-Specifically, we will add an additional prompt to the user interface asking the user if they would like to retrieve cardinality information for the report's datasets that are currently loaded into memory.
-If the user chooses to do this, the program will then run PROC CARDINALITY and return the results at the bottom of the output!
+- First, add an additional prompt to the user interface asking the user if they would like to retrieve cardinality information for the report's datasets that are currently loaded into memory
+- If the user chooses to do this, the program will then run PROC CARDINALITY and return the results at the bottom of the output

 The completed application will look like this:

 ![Sample HTML form](./apiActionProc.gif)